southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Use "kubectl options" for a list of global command-line options (applies to all commands).
 ```

-Let's see what happens when we scale our ReplicaSet to ten replicas.
+Let's see what happens when we scale our ReplicaSet to ten replicas, *imperatively*.

 Scale ReplicaSet to ten replicas:
 ```bash